-Soarin’ Across America opening at Epcot, Disney California Adventure in 2026
+Soarin’ Across America at Epcot, Disney California Adventure with new featured locations

 “Our goal was to offer guests a sampling of the diversity of America’s beauty and urban wonders with the hope it would paint an emotional portrait for the nation’s Semi-quincentennial celebration,” said Tom Fitzgerald, portfolio executive creative director and chief storytelling executive at Walt Disney Imagineering.